A few years ago I would never have even considered fake grass as an alternative to the lush real turf I currently have in my garden.

-- Use pan headed nails to secure edge of carpet to the timber edgings (optional).
+- Use pan headed nails to secure the edge of the carpet to the timber edgings (optional).

 Below is an installation video, they use a thick underboard instead of a thin weedproof layer but otherwise the installation is standard:

-While artificial grass does require some maintenance, it is considerably less than with real grass/turf.
+While artificial grass does require some maintenance, it is considerably less than what you’re used to with real grass/turf.
 The artificial grass will require the occasional brush off to keep leaves and twigs from settling on the surface and compacting into a muddy surface layer.

-You will also need to wash the surface with water occasionally, a hose and brush should do the trick.
+We also suggest you wash the surface with water occasionally, a hose and brush should do the trick.

 A pressure washer should only be used on the lowest of settings.
 Using a high powered pressure washer can shift the sand under the grass or lift the artificial grass up altogether.

-One of the biggest problems with this type of grass is mud/dirt collecting on the surface, if this isn’t cleared frequently, weeds can grow and the whole thing will look grubby and awful, brushing and the occasional wash is all that is needed to keep the artificial turf looking great.
+One of the biggest problems with this type of grass is mud/dirt collecting on the surface, if this isn’t cleared frequently, weeds can grow and the whole thing will look grubby and awful, brushing and the occasional wash is all that’is needed to keep the artificial turf looking as good as new.

-Almost every website we looked at stated that the product is resistant to UV rays or “UV stable” but we think that after 10-15 years there will be some fading of the colour which is normal for any type of plastic.
+Almost every website we looked at stated that the product is resistant to UV rays or “UV stable” but we think that after 10-15 years there will be some fading of the colour which is normal for most types of plastic.

 Even with some fading and assuming average wear and tear, the product should still last 12-18 years before it needs to be replaced.
-The life expectancy will depend on the chosen product.
+The life expectancy will depend on the chosen product and how much wear and tear it experiences.
 The premium products have much thicker artificial grass, they don’t just look better but should also last longer.

-- Great for use on balconies and shaded areas where grass struggles to grow
+- Perfect for balconies and shaded areas where grass often struggles to grow

 Here are answers to the top most frequently asked questions:

-Q: Is the artificial grass rough, does it graze skin?
+Q: Is the artificial grass rough on the skin, does it graze skin?

 A: Modern materials mean that the grass is soft on the skin.

 A: 10 years for sports turf.
-Up to twice that long for domestic light use.
+Up to twice that long for domestic turfs than experience only foot traffic.

 Q: Will pets be okay on artificial grass?

-A: Yes, pets will be just fine on the grass, droppings are easy to pick up and the product can be washed with disinfectant if needed.
+A: Yes, pets will be just fine on the grass, droppings are easy to pick up and the grass can be washed with disinfectant if needed.

-Q: Can artificial grass be installed on a slope?
+Q: Can artificial grass be installed on sloping ground

-A: On slopes less that 12 degrees it can be installed and walked on.
+A: On slopes less than 12 degrees it can be installed and walked on.
 For steeper slopes the sand underneath should be removed (as it can shift) and the grass should be pinned into the ground with long pan headed nails.
-For slopes over 15 degrees, the grass should not be walked on, just lay it for ornamental use only.
+For slopes over 15 degrees, the grass should not be walked on, only lay it for ornamental purposes only.